We have classes for all ages and levels of experience. Browse our course catalog, or register now!

 SCHOLARSHIPS Scholarships are available for Summer Immersion sessions.
-The application is available here.
-Applications are due by Tuesday, April 1, 2014 at 5pm Central time.
+The deadline for 2014 applications was April 1.
 Applicants will be notified of scholarship decisions by May 19.

 Prerequisites: Open to all students.
 Improv 1 Immersion must be completed before taking Improv 2 Immersion, etc.

 Improvisation 1: Fundamentals—A detailed look at the principles and processes of improvisation for both beginning and experienced performers.
 Students will study the fundamentals of the improvised scene including character, environment, and ensemble work.
 Available in every Session except summer Session 8.